rcaceiro/node-yolo/README.md

 You need to create two folder, cfg and data and put the files for each one.
 Like this:<br/>

     .
-    ├── darknet-configs         # The folder for the Yolo weight, cfg and data files │   ├── cfg                 # cfg folder
+    ├── darknet_configs         # The folder for the Yolo weight, cfg and data files │   ├── cfg                 # cfg folder
     |          |── coco.data
     |          |── yolov3.cfg